kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 ## Questions 101-110

 ### Q101
+Which of the following cells secrete intrinsic factor?
 #### Answer: X. ?

 ### Q102
+Splenectomy increases susceptibility to which of the following organisms?
+#### Answer: X. ?

 ### Q103
+Cardiac output is decreased under what circumstances?
+#### Answer: X. ?

 ### Q104
+Which statement is true for flow through a vessel or lumen?
+#### Answer: X. ?

 ### Q105
+You request preoperative lung function tests on a patient with longstanding emphysema.
+What is true of the functional residual capacity?
+#### Answer: X. ?

 ### Q106
+Which statement is true of lung compliance?
+#### Answer: X. ?

 ### Q107
+Which of the following hormones is secreted by the anterior pituitary gland?
+#### Answer: X. ?

 ### Q108
+The oxygen-haemoglobin dissociation curve is shifted to the left by what?
+#### Answer: X. ?

 ### Q109
+Which of the following cells are cytotoxic?
+#### Answer: X. ?

 ### Q110
+A 3-week-old baby exhibits projective vomiting shortly after feeding, and failure to thrive.
+On examination, an olive-shaped mass is palpable in the right upper quadrant (RUQ) of the abdomen.
+A clinical diagnosis of pyloric stenosis is made.
+What biochemical laboratory features would suppoer the diagnosis?
+#### Answer: X. ?

 ## Questions 111-120

 ### Q111
+A sample of cerebrospinal fluid (CSF) is obtained following a lumbar puncture.
+What is a fature of normal CSF?
+#### Answer: X. ?

 ### Q112
+A patient on the surgical ward has chronic renal impairment.
+The plasma creatinine is 225 micro-mol/L and the glomerular filtration rate (GFR) is 25 mL/min.
+Which statement is correct regarding the patient's renal function?
+#### Answer: X. ?

 ### Q113
+Gastric acid secretion is stimulated by which of the following?
+#### Answer: X. ?

 ### Q114
+Carbon dioxide is prinicipally transported in the blood in which form?
+#### Answer: X. ?

 ### Q115
+The plateau phase of the cardiac action potential is due to what?
+#### Answer: X. ?

 ### Q116
+A patient with a 6cm abdominal aortic aneurysm is scheduled for elective repair.
+As part of the preoperative workup, an echocardiogram is requested.
+The ejection fraction is defined as what?
+#### Answer: X. ?

 ### Q117
+Bile salt reupatke principally occurs where?
+#### Answer: X. ?

 ### Q118
+A 40-year-old patient is brouigh into the A&E unit with head injury.
+The cardiovascular effects of raised intracranial pressure include (BP = blood pressure; HR = heart rate; CPP = cerebral perfusion pressure):
+#### Answer: X. ?

 ### Q119
+A patient is diagnosed with Conn's syndrome.
+Aldosterone is secreted from where?
+#### Answer: X. ?

 ### Q120
+Which one of the following gastrointestinal fluids is richest in potassium?
+#### Answer: X. ?

 ## Questions 121-130